The Wide-Awakeness Project

 Why Here and Why Now?

 I weep right now.
 Rather than simply weep and watch and burn, I write.
 I write to pay attention.
 I write about the beauty I find — wherever I find it — in my urgent hope to magnify, amplify, hold close, and lift up what can be missed if we turn away.
-I write, as the Navajo describe, to feed the good wolf.
 I write to establish social proof that the majority is good.
 I write into a reality that imagines big love and makes it so.
 I write to create, invite, and build.

 Want to create, invite, and build?
 Subscribe to The Wide-Awakeness Project.